sshradamanthys/sshradamanthys/README.md

 - 👋 Hi, I’m @sshradamanthys
 - 👀 I’m interested in Web development
-- 🌱 I’m currently learning JavaScript, React, Python(Data Analysis)
+- 🌱 I’m currently learning JavaScript, React, Python
-- 💞️ I’m looking to collaborate on Web development and Data Analysis
+- 💞️ I’m looking to collaborate on Web development
 - 📫 How to reach me ...this way

 <!---